Table of Contents

 13. Stress Management

-When a person engages in conflict, their body naturally produces stress hormones that cause a “fight-or-flight” response.
+When a person engages in conflicts, their body naturally produces stress hormones that cause a “fight-or-flight” response.
 This can significantly alter a person’s mood, make them avoidant, or create a large amount of stress and anxiety in the mind and body.
 Practicing stress management techniques helps limit the impact these bodily responses have on tense situations.
 As a result, there’s a greater likelihood for a positive outcome rather than allowing the conflict to continue growing.

 To manage stress, Harvard Health Publishing suggests: